jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

     <p style="text-align: center; font-size: 80%;">MLB hitting rankings among 66 other qualified outfielders with at least 250 at-bats.</p>
   </div>
 </div>

+Similar to Aaron Judge, Juan Soto has been Mr. Consistent for the Yankees this season by hammering the ball to all parks of the park.
+At the beginning of the year when the Yankees offense was cold, Soto carried the offense on his back to jumpstart the team.
+Soto ranks 2nd among qualifying outfielders in On Base Percentage, weighted Runs Created Plus, Wins Above Replacement and weighted On Base Average.
+He ranks top 5 in Batting Average and Slugging Percentage among qualified outfielders as well.
+He and Judge have completely torn the cover off the ball and deserve to start side-by-side in the all-star game.

 Outfielder #3 - Steven Kwan
 ---